Daylight Saving Time (Windows)

 Note

-File times have to be equal or differ by exactly the time shift entered to be considered the same.
+File times must be equal or differ by exactly the specified time shift to be considered the same.

 Therefore, the time shift setting should not be confused with a time interval or tolerance.

-- Alternatively, you can avoid the problem in the first place by only synchronizing from FAT to FAT or NTFS to NTFS file systems.
+- Alternatively, avoid the problem by only synchronizing FAT to FAT or NTFS to NTFS file systems.

-Since most local disks are formatted with NTFS and USB memory sticks with FAT, this situation could be handled by formatting the USB stick with NTFS as well.
+For example, since most local disks are NTFS and USB sticks are FAT, this issue can be solved by formatting the USB stick with NTFS as well.